Programme

 - Thursday, 10 July 2025: Research Workshop Pop Up Show

-- Workshops: Longer workshops will be held on Thursday-Friday, 10–11 July 2025 (with further information provided to delegates).
+- Workshops: Longer workshops were held on Thursday-Friday, 10–11 July 2025 (with further information provided to delegates).